MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 - Node 2 with `geth`/`lodestar`
 - Node 3 with `geth`/`teku`

-This configuration creates a heterogeneous network of Ethereum node implementations for testing your dApp.
+This configuration creates a heterogeneous network of Nephele node implementations for testing your dApp.
 Your configuration file should now look like:

 ```yaml
 {